-In 2005, Ruan De Witt was riding his bicycle on bridge in France.
-A passing car caused him fall from the bridge onto busy highway below.
+In 2005, Ruan De Witt was riding his bicycle on a bridge in France.
+A passing car caused him to fall from the bridge onto the busy highway below.
 He broke his pelvis, hands, elbow and back.
 He survived the fall.
 He then spent three months in a French hospital re-learning how to walk.

-Three years later he asked me to join him to climb the worlds highest free standing mountain—Mt Kilimanjaro.
+Three years later he asked me to join him to climb the worlds highest free-standing mountain—Mt Kilimanjaro.
 The trip changed both of us.
 But had a huge impact on me because I decided upon my return to Australia I had to start my own language learning adventure in Spanish.

 The trip to Africa with Ruan in 2008 was an amazing experience.
-I learnt a lot about myself including the our ability to achieve any goal when quitting is not an option.
+I learnt a lot about myself including our ability to achieve any goal when quitting is not an option.

 Ruan has accomplished a lot when it comes to language learning.
 He has reached a very high level in French, English and Afrikaans.
 He can also communicate in Dutch, Romanian, Italian and German.